Posts

 Image

 Well well well!
-So, it seems that my article on Judy-Lynn del Rey for The Conversation , " The woman who revolutionized the fantasy genre is finally getting her due ," has now climbed to over 150,000+ pageviews ... which means that I've now "gone viral," as the kids say.
+So, it seems that my article on Judy-Lynn del Rey for The Conversation , " The woman who revolutionized the fantasy genre is finally getting her due ," has now climbed to over 150,000+ (EDIT: now 250,000+) pageviews ... which means that I've now "gone viral," as the kids say.
 I'd originally written the article almost spur of the moment, realizing that the PBS documentary on which I served as a research consultant, " Judy-Lynn del Rey: The Galaxy Gal ," was going to premiere on October 1st.
 So I wanted to create some publicity for that , and just happened to know about The Conversation .
 I've gotten a lot of extremely positive feedback about the article, too, and it's all very bemusing, especially for someone used to spending months on research articles that might garner one or two dozen readers, tops.
 Anyway, here's a few random reflections on going viral: Nobody looks at the writer's byline.
-One friend of mine posted the article onto a
+One friend of mine post

 Against Academic Elitism: On Brian Murphy's History of S&S